AutoZone, Inc. (NYSE:AZO) EVP Philip B. Daniele Sells 100 Shares of Stock

-AutoZone, Inc. (NYSE:AZO – Get Rating) EVP Philip B. Daniele sold 100 shares of AutoZone stock in a transaction dated Friday, March 4th.
-The stock was sold at an average price of $1,890.00, for a total transaction of $189,000.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+AutoZone, Inc. (NYSE:AZO – Get Rating) EVP Philip B. Daniele sold 100 shares of the firm’s stock in a transaction on Wednesday, March 9th.
+The stock was sold at an average price of $1,900.00, for a total value of $190,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.

-AutoZone (NYSE:AZO – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
-The company reported $22.30 EPS for the quarter, topping the consensus estimate of $17.79 by $4.51.
-AutoZone had a net margin of 15.44% and a negative return on equity of 109.21%.
+AutoZone (NYSE:AZO – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
+The company reported $22.30 EPS for the quarter, topping the Zacks’ consensus estimate of $17.79 by $4.51.
+AutoZone had a negative return on equity of 109.21% and a net margin of 15.44%.
 The company had revenue of $3.37 billion during the quarter, compared to analysts’ expectations of $3.16 billion.
-During the same quarter in the previous year, the business posted $14.93 EPS.
-The firm’s revenue was up 15.8% on a year-over-year basis.
-Sell-side analysts predict that AutoZone, Inc. will post 110.76 earnings per share for the current year.
+During the same quarter in the previous year, the firm posted $14.93 EPS.
+The firm’s revenue was up 15.8% compared to the same quarter last year.
+As a group, equities research analysts predict that AutoZone, Inc. will post 111.22 EPS for the current fiscal year.

-A number of equities analysts have commented on the stock.
-Citigroup lifted their target price on shares of AutoZone from $2,170.00 to $2,210.00 and gave the stock a “buy” rating in a research note on Wednesday, March 2nd.
-Wedbush boosted their price target on shares of AutoZone from $1,900.00 to $2,250.00 and gave the company an “outperform” rating in a research note on Wednesday, December 8th.
-Truist Financial reduced their price target on shares of AutoZone from $2,329.00 to $2,215.00 in a research note on Wednesday, March 2nd.
-Evercore ISI reissued a “hold” rating on shares of AutoZone in a research note on Thursday, December 9th.
-Finally, JPMorgan Chase & Co. boosted their price target on shares of AutoZone from $2,175.00 to $2,200.00 and gave the company an “overweight” rating in a research note on Wednesday, March 2nd.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, AutoZone has an average rating of “Buy” and a consensus target price of $2,048.72.
+A number of institutional investors and hedge funds have recently modified their holdings of AZO.
+BlackRock Inc. lifted its holdings in shares of AutoZone by 1.1% in the 4th quarter.
+BlackRock Inc. now owns 1,513,879 shares of the company’s stock valued at $3,173,680,000 after buying an additional 15,922 shares during the period.
+Nordea Investment Management AB lifted its holdings in shares of AutoZone by 69.9% in the 3rd quarter.
+Nordea Investment Management AB now owns 1,080,972 shares of the company’s stock valued at $1,854,732,000 after buying an additional 444,581 shares during the period.
+JPMorgan Chase & Co. lifted its holdings in shares of AutoZone by 4.9% in the 4th quarter.
+JPMorgan Chase & Co. now owns 1,043,767 shares of the company’s stock valued at $2,188,144,000 after buying an additional 48,423 shares during the period.
+State Street Corp lifted its holdings in shares of AutoZone by 1.9% in the 4th quarter.
+State Street Corp now owns 901,396 shares of the company’s stock valued at $1,889,678,000 after buying an additional 16,973 shares during the period.
+Finally, Geode Capital Management LLC lifted its holdings in shares of AutoZone by 0.8% in the 4th quarter.
+Geode Capital Management LLC now owns 443,157 shares of the company’s stock valued at $927,398,000 after buying an additional 3,608 shares during the period.
+88.90% of the stock is owned by institutional investors.

 About AutoZone (Get Rating)